The Best Easter Wine Pairings for Ham, Lamb and Beyond

 Finally, there is the seasoning to consider.
 If you’re looking for a more exotically-flavored Easter lunch or dinner lamb that is heavy in spices or peppers, there’s nothing like a densely-flavored Cabernet Sauvignon.
 Vianney Rodriguez explains how lamb, ancho chiles and the Grand Reserve Cabernet Sauvignon meld seamlessly.

 Wait!
 There’s one more thing: leftovers…of lamb, that is.
-Vianney suggests the Grand Reserve Merlot with her Shepherd’s Pie.
+Vianney suggests a Kendall-Jackson Merlot with her Shepherd’s Pie.
 In the unlikely event you have leftover wine, too, rest assured any of the K-J red wines would pair well with Vianney’s flavor-packed, Latin-inflected recipe.

 Wines with Easter Ham